• virtual nutrition counseling offered nationwide for specified states

 registered dietitian, Metabolic Syndrome

 Polycystic ovary syndrome (PCOS) is characterized by irregular periods, ovarian cysts, and an increased level of male hormones.
 Almost 27% of women worldwide suffer from PCOS in their childbearing years.
 The symptoms include weight gain, hormonal imbalance, disturbed menstrual cycle, hair growth, and acne.
-Hormonal imbalance in women is the root cause of many diseases, such as endometrial cancer, sleep apnea, infertility metabolic syndrome, and depression.
+Hormonal imbalance in women is the root cause of many diseases, such as endometrial cancer, sleep apnea, infertility, metabolic syndrome, and depression.

-Polycystic ovary syndrome, obesity, and metabolic syndromes are highly correlated with each other.
+Polycystic ovary syndrome, obesity, and metabolic syndrome are highly correlated with each other.
 Over 80% of PCOS patients are obese.
 Both conditions lead to low HDL levels, high LDL levels, hypertension, and high blood sugar.
 These factors are highly associated with the occurrence of metabolic syndrome.

-Different scientific research suggests that metabolic syndrome can increase the risk of type 2 diabetes, cardiovascular diseases, and stroke.
+Different scientific research suggests that metabolic syndrome can increase the risk of type 2 diabetes, cardiovascular disease, and stroke.
 Moreover, the prognosis has been made that metabolic syndrome causes an increased rate of cardiovascular mortality than hyperlipidemia or insulin resistance.

 Obesity, especially visceral adiposity, is a significant promoting factor of metabolic syndrome that should be researched thoroughly.
 It may lead to dysfunction of adipose tissue.
 Adipose tissue is an endocrine organ which can increase the deposition of ectopic fat and low-grade inflammation.